AJC Executive Director

 In condemning Israel’s actions in Gaza, doesn’t the mayor know that they came about only after Israel had absorbed thousands of cross-border missile and mortar attacks from the Hamas-ruled land?
 Or doesn’t he care?

-Doesn't he know that Hamas calls for the annihilation of Israel and uses mosques, schools, hospitals and other elements of Gaza's civilian infrastructure for military purposes?
+Doesn’t he know that Hamas calls for the annihilation of Israel and uses mosques, schools, hospitals, and other parts of the civilian infrastructure for military purposes?
 And that the Hamas Charter is replete with anti-Semitism?
-Or doesn't he care?
+Or doesn’t he care?

 And doesn’t he know that Israel is a democratic country, where the rights of minorities are far more protected than anywhere else in the region?
 Or doesn’t he care about the travails of others in the Middle East if no link to Israel and Zionism can be established?

 And what are we to make of the mayor’s statement that Jews in Sweden risk bringing anti-Semitism on themselves by their support for Israel?
 Do the Jews in a democratic land not have the right to express peacefully their connection to Israel, including during the Gaza crisis, just as others in Sweden voice their own positions?

 Doesn’t the mayor know that he’s skating on thin ice?
 Or doesn’t he care?
 By suggesting that if anti-Semitism comes – and his own remarks would invite it by justifying hatred against Israel and its supporters – he all but says that the Jews will have no one to blame but themselves.

 Haven’t we’ve seen this before?
 Jews as a group are to be held responsible for the acts of hatred directed at them, while the larger society is let off the hook.

 The mayor has it wrong.
 In fact, he’s playing with fire.